-Overall the conference was highly interactive throughout the day, and the SIG committee would like to thank the speakers, plus Maya and Sergio who supported us from the APM, our sponsors and most of all the delegates for making the day such a success.
+Overall the conference was highly interactive throughout the day, and the SIG committee would like to thank the speakers, our sponsors and most of all the delegates for making the day such a success.

 Some of the feedback received so far:

 “Can I say how rare and delightful it was to be in room with such a senior, colourful and diverse group of people.
 As you know most of our PPM consultants are APM members and it's good to see they have some great role models to learn and share with”.
 Sandie Grimshaw, Global Leader PwC Consulting Portfolio and Programme Management, PwC

 “All my guests (delegates) had a great time and my company continues to consider it an excellent investment and experience.”
 Jane Caddick, Director, P2Consulting

 “A very thought-provoking event, well organised and with excellent speakers.”
 Delegate.